Skip to Main Content

 (Merriam-Webster Online Dictionary definition of "plagiarize," retrieved June 20, 2005)

-Online Tutorials on How to Avoid Plagiarism
+Online Tutorial on How to Avoid Plagiarism

 Tips on Summarizing and Paraphrasing